axiaoge2/apple-hig-designer/README.md

 Once installed, Claude Code will automatically activate this skill when you:

-- Ask for "Apple-style" or "iOS/macOS-style" interfaces
-- Request "HIG-compliant" UI components
-- Mention "Liquid Glass" design effects
-- Use trigger phrases like:
+- Please tell Claude Code that you want to use apple-hig-designer, and then use the following trigger phrases:

-  - "Design an Apple-style..."
+"Design an Apple-style..."

-  - "Create a HIG-compliant..."
+"Create a HIG-compliant..."

-  - "苹果风格的界面"
+"iOS-style component"

 ## 📁 File Structure